SKCodeGen/UnitsConversion/README.md

 ```
 git push
 ```
 - Deploy 'PipelineDeployingLambdaStack' to deploy infrastructure for 'pipeline' to build 'lambda code' and 'lambda/apigateway infrastructure code'.
+This also triggers 'pytest' to run unit tests.
 Replace {profile-name} with your programmatic user profile or '--profile' tag when using default profile
 ```
 cdk deploy PipelineDeployingLambdaStack --profile {profile-name}
 ```